 response strategies for the circum-Pacific region; developing a plan to

 reconstruct New Orleans and the Gulf Coast; developing a plan to ensure an adequate supply of clean water in southwestern North American; addressing global climate change and acidification of the oceans by developing strategies for removing carbon from the atmosphere and finding ways to sequester it; and developing strategies to ensure a global supply of clean water.
 For information on the topic for 2014-15, visit the Mission 2018 website.

 Terrascope Radio satisfies the required freshman communications requirement by granting CI-H credit.
 In this subject, you will produce a professional quality radio program based on your year's study.
 This class is optional but perfectly integrates the Terrascope theme into the Institute's communication requirement.
 Click here to hear samples of student work from past years.

-This years field trip will be to the eastern Cape of South Africa where our hosts will be the Earth Stewardship Research Institute of Nelson Mandela Metropolitan University (NMMU).
+Last year's field trip was to the eastern Cape of South Africa where our hosts were the Earth Stewardship Research Institute of Nelson Mandela Metropolitan University (NMMU).
+There's a student blog from the trip here.
 You can see descriptions and photos from past field trips here.
-There's also a student blog from the 2016 trip here.

 Why focus on Earth?